optimal-codestyle/optimal-codestyle.github.io/choosing_style_en.md

 <anchor>codereading</anchor>
 ## Specifics of Reading Program Texts
-A comparative study of the linearity of program reading by novices and experts[²](#2) showed that novices read source code less linearly than natural language text.
+A comparative study of the linearity of program reading by novices and experts[⁶](#6) showed that novices read source code less linearly than natural language text.
 Moreover, experts read code less linearly than novices.
 These findings indicate that there are specific differences between reading natural language and source code, and suggest that non-linear reading skills increase with expertise.

-Below, as an example, giving an idea of ​​the difference in reading ordinary texts and program texts, the results of one experiment [¹²](#12) on the analysis of the eye movements of programmers while reading the code are presented.
+Below, as an example, giving an idea of ​​the difference in reading ordinary texts and program texts, the results of one experiment[¹¹](#11) on the analysis of the eye movements of programmers while reading the code are presented.

 **Figure 11.
 Traces of eye movement of two expert programmers when reading the same code.**
 <img src="https://habrastorage.org/webt/pq/1j/wr/pq1jwrfci64zg0fwszuwcu3o2f8.jpeg" />